Our Experts

 Staff

-Aidan T. Kane, Senior Research Assistant
+Aidan T. Kane, Research Analyst

-Aidan is a senior research assistant for the Center on Regulation and Markets.
+Aidan is a research analyst for the Center on Regulation and Markets.
 Prior to joining Brookings, Aidan worked as a research assistant on time persistence and spatial spillovers in local government expenditures.
 His background is in environmental and labor economics.
 His previous projects include economic growth and emissions research and labor law research.
 He received his B.S. in Economics from James Madison University.

-Eli Schrag, Senior Research Assistant Eli Schrag's headshot
+Eli Schrag, Senior Research Assistant

 Eli is a senior research assistant for the Center on Regulation and Markets.
 Before Brookings, Eli worked at an economic consulting firm as a summer associate doing research for anti-trust, patent infringement, and other ongoing litigation.
 His previous projects have included research on technology and the future of employment, empirical work on land use regulation, and theoretical and historical analysis of emissions trading schemes.
 He received his B.S in Economics and Applied Mathematics from Brandeis University.